javiergarciagonzalez/mastercloudapps-M3A4P1-Microservices/README.md

     - Failure order due to insufficient credit
     - Failure order due to insufficient stock

-**Disclaimer**: API Gateway has not been improved to also take products in count.
+**Disclaimer**: API Gateway has not been implemented for Product service.

 ### Install